 Obviously there were those who were particularly bigoted, hateful, and close-minded to the message.
 One RTD employee in particular screamed and cursed in my face so long I was surprised he had a voice by the time he was done.
 There was another drunk man (transgendered woman) who put his middle finger in my face for nearly twenty straight minutes and mumbled threats of kicking me off the bench.
 A young girl wrote “I’m with stupid” on her stomach and she got on the bench and took a picture with me.
 Another young girl did the same thing, only what she wrote was a little more vulgar.
 Mostly it was just people walking by making quick comments.
 I heard a lot of “hail Satan” comments as well as simple insults.
 One person sprayed water in my face.
 But overall there was no physical contact, or anything that bothered me too much.

-The major revelation the Lord put on my heart in these circumstances however, was that the hatefulness was good.
-All of the name calling, middle fingers, and insults, were very good for our team.
+Ironically, all of the name calling, middle fingers, and insults, were very good for our team.
 They were good because hundreds of people got to see light.
 They got to see Christians responding in loving ways to hatefulness.
 Anyone who had eyes to see would have observed that situation and known exactly who it was that was filled with hatred.
 The Christians engaged in no name calling, no middle finger flipping, no ad hominem attacks, no threats, no spitting, no throwing, no hatred of any kind.
 Often times, the ones accusing us of being haters were doing so in incredibly hateful ways.
-One girl named Raven told Bo that she was sorry for all of the people persecuting and being so hateful to him, and at one point she ran to my defense when the drunk transgendered man began getting very hostile.
+One girl named Raven told Bo that she was sorry for all of the people being so hateful to him, and at one point she ran to my defense when the drunk transgendered man began getting very hostile.
 Only in this kind of an evangelistic setting are Christians able to not only spread the Gospel light, but back up their claims by being loving, kind, and gentle in the midst of hatefulness and hostility.
 I am proud of my brothers and how they handled themselves in that environment.
 The love of Christ was shown.
 Not only in preaching the Gospel boldly, but in not repaying evil for evil.

 I also was not expecting the Gospel confidence this birthed within me.
 After this, I was so excited about sharing the Gospel it was hard not to stop everyone on the street and share Christ.
 If we didn’t have a timeline in which we needed to get back to Alamosa, we might still be there.